CDCgov/tostadas/docs/user-guide/general_NCBI_submission_guide.md

     - Contact email (ideally a service account monitored by several people)
     - Whether you intend to submit via FTP or command line Aspera (ascp)
 - Gain access to an upload directory: Following center account creation, a test area and a production area will be created.
 Deposit the XML file and related data files into a directory and follow the instructions SRA provides via email to indicate when files are ready to trigger the pipeline.
-- GISAID: GISAID support is not yet implemented but it may be added in the future.
+- GISAID: GISAID support is not currently implemented.

 ### Key NCBI Repositories TOSTADAS Supports